nfergu/popstrat/blog/bdgblog.md

 This is a follow-up to an earlier post:
 [Scalable Genomes Clustering With ADAM and Spark](http://bdgenomics.org/blog/2015/02/02/scalable-genomes-clustering-with-adam-and-spark/) and attempts to replicate the results of that post.
+However we will use a different machine learning technique;
+where the original post used [k-means clustering(https://en.wikipedia.org/wiki/K-means_clustering) we will use deep learning.

-We will use [ADAM](https://github.com/bigdatagenomics/adam) and [Apache Spark](https://spark.apache.org/) in combination with [H2O](http://0xdata.com/product/), an open source predictive analytics platform and [Sparking Water](http://0xdata.com/product/sparkling-water/), which integrates H2O with Spark.
+We will use [ADAM](https://github.com/bigdatagenomics/adam) and [Apache Spark](https://spark.apache.org/) in combination with [H2O](http://0xdata.com/product/), an open source predictive analytics platform, and [Sparking Water](http://0xdata.com/product/sparkling-water/), which integrates H2O with Spark.

 ## Code